Nutrition

 Is sourdough bread healthy to consume on a regular basis?
 What makes it different from other types of bread?
 We’ve gathered the top facts to know about this popular centuries-old leavened bread.

 Still, with all the health trends going on these days, it’s important to ask: “Is sourdough bread healthy for you?”
 And is homemade sourdough bread healthy in different ways than store-bought?
-What are the specifics to look at when it comes to deciding if sourdough bread is healthy, and for who?
+What are the specifics to look at when it comes to deciding if sourdough bread is healthy, and for whom?
 Let’s dig into the answers.

 Jump to Section